 Warkworth: Hotspur’s Castle

-In 1139 during teh anarchy of the reign of King Stephen, Henry, the son of King David of Scotland was given the Earl of Northumberland and the region came under virtual Scottish rule.
-Henry rebuilt the old wooden Saxon fort at Warkworth as a new stronghold, of stone though nothing seems to remain of his work today.
+In 1139 during the anarchy of the reign of King Stephen, Henry, the son of King David of Scotland was given the Earl of Northumberland and the region came under virtual Scottish rule.
+Henry rebuilt the old wooden Saxon fort at Warkworth as a new stronghold of stone, though nothing seems to remain of his work today.

 In 1213 the castle was visited by King John and in 1332 during the reign of Edward III Warkworth was given by the king to Henry, the second Lord Percy of Alnwick and so began the long association of that family with Warkworth.

 In the later part of that century Warkworth was the home of the famed Northumbrian warrior Harry Hotspur Percy (1364-1403) whose father was the first Percy Earl of Northumberland and his mother a Neville of Raby Castle in County Durham.

 It was during Hotspur’s time that the extensive building of much of the castle we see today began in the 1380s including the impressive keep.
 For much of the period that followed Warkworth became the principal Percy residence.

 The war-hungry Harry ‘Hotspur’ is a major character in William Shakespeare’s ‘Henry IV‘ and Warkworth is described in the words of Shakespeare as a “worm-eaten hold of ragged stone” being a setting for some of the scenes in the play.

 In one scene the notorious Hotspur is described by Henry, the Prince of Wales: